-- Internet and computer access available on Campus (AHSI requires however that you bring your own laptop, as the Library has 8 Desktop PCs to be used in an emergency when a student has forgotten the laptop). - Interpretation and understanding of the learning content or assessment activities. - Preparation for practical skills assessment. - Free make-up classes on request (reasonable situations where the student could not attend due to illness or serious misfortune, which must be documented or have evidence presented) - The application of knowledge and skills in the student laboratory under the guidance of a professional supervisor.
+- Internet and computer access available on Campus (AHSI requires however that you bring your own laptop, as the Library has 8 Desktop PCs to be used in an emergency when a student has forgotten the laptop). - Interpretation and understanding of the learning content or assessment activities. - · Preparation for practical skills assessment. - Make-up classes on request (reasonable situations where the student could not attend due to illness or serious misfortune, which must be documented or have evidence presented); the make-up classes may incur additional fees. - The application of knowledge and skills in the student laboratory under the guidance of a professional supervisor.